Noel Field: World War II

 Jewish youth liberated at Buchenwald lean out a train marked Hitler kaput ("Hitler [is] finished") en route to an OSE home in Ecouis, France.

-In October 1940, Field resigned his post in Geneva and in 1941 became director of the American Unitarian Universalist Service Committee's relief mission in Marseille, providing relief for endangered Jewish refugees including antifascists and leftists, and helping many to flee to Switzerland.
+In October 1940, Field resigned his post in Geneva and in 1941, hired by Charles R. Joy, became director of the American Unitarian Universalist Service Committee's relief mission in Marseille, providing relief for endangered Jewish refugees including antifascists and leftists, and helping many to flee to Switzerland.
 Field began a major collaboration with the Organization to Save the Children (OSE), a French Jewish humanitarian organization, and its Marseille director, Joseph Weill.
 The two organizations later shared the same offices in Marseille and Noel Field, with help from his wife, set up kindergartens in the Camp de Rivesaltes.
 The Fields worked with a number of French Jewish women and collaborated with OSE to liberate Jewish children from French internment camps both openly if possible and covertly if the camp director would not cooperate.
 Also beginning in early 1941, Noel Field established an extensive medical program to provide aid to Jewish refugees in hiding, those waiting to emigrate, or those held in internment camps.
 Drawing on the medical expertise of some of the Jewish refugees, Field developed a team of about 20 medical doctors, dentists, and nurses, some with international reputations.
 From his contacts in Switzerland, he acquired medicines and nutritional supplements that were extraordinarily hard to obtain.
 With the American Friends Service Committee, and his lead doctor, Rene Zimmer, Field implemented a nutritional survey of many thousands of the refugees interned in French camps and provided additional food for those in greatest need.